 - Work closely with management and staff on the creation and delivery of prospect proposals and lead generation and management tools and processes.

-- Completed undergraduate degree or diploma in International Development Studies, Business, Marketing, or related disciplines.
+- Completed undergraduate degree or diploma in International Development Studies, Business, Strategic Communications, or related disciplines.

 - Minimum two years experience in grant writing and proposal development or similar.

 - Quick learner with a demonstrated ability to think strategically and creatively when developing partnership opportunities.

 - Excellent presentation, interpersonal, analytical, and oral and written communication skills.

 - Interpersonal skills, including open and honest communication, negotiation, and collaboration.